subhacom/argos/doc/user.rst

-All of this can be more easily set graphically in :py:mod:`argos.track` and exported into a file, which can then be passed with ``-c {config_file}``.
+All of this can be more easily set graphically in :py:mod:`argos_track` and exported into a file, which can then be passed with ``-c {config_file}``.

 =========================